Alex-Saint/CodeGrade-ABET-Record-Creator/README.md

    PC: `CTRL + H`
 5. Add your CodeGrade username/password to `.env`<br/>
    If you don't have a CodeGrade username/password see [this](https://help.codegrade.com/faq/setting-up-a-password-for-my-account).

+## To Execute Program

+1. Run: `source ./env/bin/activate`
-6. Run: `python3 abet.py`
+2. Run: `python3 abet.py`
-7. Choose index of class to run ABET report on.
+3. Choose index of class to run ABET report on.
-8. Choose how many sections to run ABET report on.
+4. Choose how many sections to run ABET report on.
-9. See `SECTION_ABET Assignment Record DATETIME` directory created for report.
+5. See `SECTION_ABET Assignment Record DATETIME` directory created for report.
-10. Rename directory to proper section number/add assignment pdfs/upload to ABET drive.
+6. Rename directory to proper section number/add assignment pdfs/upload to ABET drive.